Retail Consultant Tip: What's Important To Train A Retail Manager

 First, know their personality.

-Before we think about specific training, you should consider what personality type will excel as your manager.
-I have a free personality test that reveals a lot of important info about what roles some people were born to play.
+Before we consider specific training, you should consider what personality type will excel as your manager.
+I have a free personality test that reveals a lot of important information about what roles some people were born to play.

 Next, train what is essential.